-The ICF Group has processes to identify risks and analyse scenarios so as to manage them dynamically.
+The ICF Group has control systems in place that enable it to identify, assess, monitor and measure the risks to which the ICF Group is exposed and manage them dynamically.
 Risks are detected and measured consistently using the methodologies it deems fit on a case-by-case basis.